 Unfortunately, there’s no "magic bullet" that can make your website a magnet for prospective buyers, or convince every potential customer that you’re the right choice.
-Instead, you’ll want to use a combination of lead generation ideas and tools to establish, nurture, and grow relationships with potential buyers — which will ultimately lead to something substantial and long-term.
+Instead, you’ll want to use a combination of lead generation ideas and tools to establish, nurture, and grow relationships with potential buyers — which will ultimately lead to generating Internet leads that offer long-term value.

 1. Optimize your website for high visibility